syntaxboybe/BES.v.1/README.md

 **⚙️ Certificate Request Form** – The certificate request form where the user can request all kind of certificate in the barangay through online processing.

-# ⚒ List Of Functions per End User:
+# ⚒ List of Function / user end:

 # 👫 Resident(Citizen)